fernandolobato/indiecoin/README.md

 ## Documentation
 For documentation [numpy](https://github.com/numpy/numpy/blob/master/doc/example.py) documentation style was followed in a very slight way.
 All methods and classes have their respective docstrings.

+All the required documentation for the class can be found under the docs folder.

 ## Coding standard
 The project was done using [pep8](https://www.python.org/dev/peps/pep-0008/) coding standard. [flake8](https://pypi.python.org/pypi/flake8) was used as a linter to verify that the standard was being followed.
 To verify standar in project just navigate to root and type